 - Ignoring specific IPs from being recorded and later reported on website statistics logs using an [block/ignore IP] list feature

 Depending on the required action, the software has different functions that can be configured individually to achieve one or another objective.
 It is important to remember that both functions are not interchangeable.
-Configuring the [block/ignore IP] function to block an IP address visits from being recorded by the web traffic statistics software will not block a visitor from accessing website content.
+Configuring the [block/ignore IP] function to block IP address visits from being recorded by the web traffic statistics software will not block a visitor from accessing website content.

 Sign up to instantly track website visitors IPs!